w3c/wai-website/pages/about/groups/ariawg.md

 The group is chartered until January 2027.

-To learn about the group’s current focus, scope and deliverables, see the [ARIA Working Group Charter](https://www.w3.org/2025/01/aria-charter).
+To learn about the group’s focus, scope and deliverables, see the [ARIA Working Group Charter](https://www.w3.org/2025/01/aria-charter).

-## About the work

-### Current work
+## Current work

 For details of the current work, see the [ARIA Working Group wiki](https://www.w3.org/WAI/ARIA/wiki/).
 (This doesn't seem to be maintained - should we link to a GitHub page?)